stuartpet/Tech_support_bug_test/README.md

 * Follow this link to the test repo XXXXX
 * Clone the repository to your machine - you can follow these instructions: https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+* Once you have the repository cloned to your machine you will need to run `bin/setup`
+*